Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

  ## Inference and Conclusion
  In this analysis of the sales performance of the retail store from 1st of January  2023 to 31st of December 2024, I aimed to uncover trends such as top-selling products, regional performance, and monthly sales trends.
 The analysis reveled key findings

- - Total Revenue: The total revenue made by the retail store is #2101090 for the cumulative year of 2023 and 2024
+ - Total Revenue by product:
- - Top perfoeming product by revenue: The product 'Shoe' accounted for 613,000 0f the total revenue.
+ - Top performing product by revenue: The product 'Shoe' accounted for 613,000 0f the total revenue.